 The first time I made this was for Christmas many years ago (I live in Buenos Aires, so it was summer), and it was so hot I was concerned it would start to melt.
+Nothing like that happened, and I decided it was my favorite chocolate tart from that moment on.

 It has few ingredients, so use the best quality you can afford.

 - Chocolate: use your favorite dark semi-sweet chocolate for this recipe.
-I love using Callebaut 54% dark chocolate callets and Ghirardelli Chocolate Dark Bar 60%.
+I love Callebaut 54% dark chocolate callets and Ghirardelli Chocolate Dark Bar 60%.

 - Cream: use regular, full-fat like double or heavy cream.
 They are richer and smoother.

-- Milk: whole will make the filling richer and is my first choice, but you can use reduced fat milk.
+- Milk: whole will make the filling richer and is my first choice, but you can use reduced-fat milk.

-- Raspberries: I use fresh whenever I can but frozen berries also work and are available year-round.
+- Raspberries: I use fresh whenever I can, but frozen berries also work and are available year-round.

 - Eggs: fresh, large.